natalieike/bamazon/README.md

 ![Option 3 Success](/images/bamazonManagerOpt3-e.png)

-Choosing Option 4 - **Add New Product** - prompts the user for metadata.
+Choosing Option 4 - **Add New Product** - prompts the user for product metadata.
 If all metadata is valid, the new product is created in the database, and the user is returned to the Main Menu.

 ![Option 4 Prompts](/images/bamazonManagerOpt4-a.png)

 ![Option 4 Success](/images/bamazonManagerOpt4-b.png)

-Non-numeric choices will display an error and bring the user back to the Main Menu.
+Non-numeric entries for Wholesale Price, Retail Price, or Quantity will display an error and bring the user back to the Main Menu.

 ![Option 4 Error - WSP Not a Number](/images/bamazonManagerOpt4-c.png)